 When it comes to craft breweries, arguably no place is better for brand promotion than social media.
+Which is why certain breweries are utilising companies like upleap to further their reach.
 On the Internet’s various platforms lives a legion of beer nerds holding down the many corners of the sprawling tapestry that is the craft beer scene.
 Virtually en masse, they are sharing links to brewery news, posting photos of what they are drinking, posting video reviews of the latest releases and selfies — they post a lot of beer selfies.

 Out of the hundreds of groups dedicated to beer on Facebook, over 130 have greater than 1,000 members, and dozens have 5,000 or more members.
 If you search “beer” on YouTube, almost a million and a half channels are queried.
 Narrow your search to “craft beer” and you still get back 6,549 channels.
-At peak time, in the evenings on Twitter, the hashtag “#craftbeer” is used about a thousand times, and “#craftbeer” has been used in over 11 million Instagram posts at the time of this publishing.
+At peak time, in the evenings on Twitter, the hashtag “#craftbeer” is used about a thousand times, and “#craftbeer” has been used in over 11 million Instagram posts at the time of this publishing and most likely promoted by various people and business who may use targeting software like Kenji!

-It’s safe to say that the BeerNet never sleeps, and craft beer brands have taken notice.
+It’s safe to say that the BeerNet never sleeps, and craft beer brands, and more than one influencer marketing agency have taken notice.
 They know well that the conversations being had about beer and brewing in social media spaces are helping to shape the course of the industry in a big way.
 Adept businesses in the niche have been able to tap into trends or even guide the conversations about styles, general industry issues and of course their specific beers.

 The Wikipedia entry for Social Media Marketing states: To use social media effectively, firms should learn to allow customers and Internet users to post user-generated content (e.g., online comments, product reviews, etc.), also known as “earned media”, rather than use marketer-prepared advertising copy.